FAQs

 How can I clone my voice?

-Custom Clone - let us create a custom clone of your voice using at least 10 minutes of user submitted audio, or schedule a time to record with our expert audio engineers if you reside in or around Los Angeles, CA.
+At higher subscription tiers, we can create a custom clone of your voice using at mininum 10 minutes of user submitted audio, or you schedule a time to record with our expert audio engineers if you reside in or around Los Angeles, CA.

 Can I upgrade my plan?